press Enter to search and ESC to close.

 Healthy hearts and bodies can have significant effects on overall brain health.
 A healthy heart supplies nutrient-rich blood to our brains, which some researchers believe may have a link to Alzheimer’s disease.

 4. Learn a New Skill!
 Card games or other activities that make us process various scenarios and make choices based on those potential outcomes are easy ways to mentally challenge ourselves.
-With today's technology, brain-training games and apps are easy to download on computers and smartphones.
-Many brain games train our minds
+With today’s technology, brain-training games and apps are easy to download on computers and smartphones.
+Many brain games train our minds on the speed of our comprehension and ability to act quickly.
+A rapid response to games of questions means a healthier brain.
+And you can increase your response time the more your practice.
+Learning a new skill or setting goals for yourself are other ways to keep your brain engaged.

 5. Be Social.
 People who are isolated or have limited social interaction have a higher rate of depression.
 There is research to show that isolation and depression can contribute to dementia.
 To keep your brain active, spend time with friends – doing things you enjoy and that challenge your brain just a little bit.
 Many seniors find it difficult to go out due to mobility challenges or the loss of a spouse or close friends.
 In cases like these, it’s important for family or neighbors to reach out and make an effort to engage with them.